keyanliu1/keyanliu1.github.io/_pages/about.md

 ---

 I am a Ph.D candidate at the University of Helsinki.
 My research focuses on applied and theoretical econometrics.
-I will be joining ihe the 2024/2025 job market.
+I will be joining in the 2024/2025 job market.

 Contact information:
 Economicum A 211